 1 cup raw rice becomes 3 cups of cooked rice

-Best methods:
+Best methods

 If one wishes to extract from meat or vegetables the flavour as well as the minerals they contain, boil them in salted water; the liquid thus becomes the valuable part, as in soups.
 If, on the contrary, one wishes to keep the flavour and minerals in them fry them quickly and then cook with as little fluid as possible or, for vegetables and fish, steam them.
 This is the method for stews and casseroles.
 The Chinese method